Armenian businessman and civil servant and currently deputy of the Republican Party of Armenia.

 The data was obtained by the German newspaper Süddeutsche Zeitung and shared by the International Consortium of Investigative Journalists (ICIJ) with the Organized Crime and Corruption Reporting Project (OCCRP) and more than 110 media partners from 82 countries.

 Resigned from the position of Chief Compulsory Enforcement Officer in April 2016, following revelations in the Panama Papers and charges in corruption.

 The Special Investigation Service (SIS) had launched a criminal investigation shortly after Poghosyan’s resignation.

-Poghosyan was close to former president Serzh Sargsyan.
+Poghosian was close to former president Serj Sargsyan.